Blarsamio/cash-register-cli/README.md

 Follow the prompts to enter product codes and quantities.
 Type 'done' when you are finished adding products to view the total price.

+# Testing

+1. For testing, this application uses Rspec, run the following command in the terminal:

+   rspec spec/cash_register_spec.rb

 # Features

 Product Management: Add products with unique codes and prices.